-If you are starting chemotherapy for the first time, CCCN offers a chemotherapy class several times per week at our various treatment centers located throughout Southern Nevada.
+If you are starting chemotherapy for the first time, CCCN offers a chemotherapy class several times per week.
 All new patients — we encourage family members to come, too — are required to attend this class before their first chemotherapy treatment.
 The class lasts about an hour, depending on the number of questions our patients and their families have.
 Everyone takes home a folder, which contains useful information about experiencing and managing chemotherapy treatment.

 During the class, patients learn about their upcoming chemotherapy treatment.
 They watch a video “Understanding Chemotherapy,” discuss side-effects and conditions to report to physicians, review terminology, and hear about the many support services available at CCCN, which include social worker, nutritional support, patient library, and pet therapy, as well as other support services offered through the American Cancer Society.

 Before your treatment begins, chemotherapy training classes are coordinated with you personally by appointment.